wp-plugins/mtphr-widgets/readme.txt

 == Upgrade Notice ==

-Social & Twitter widget updates
+Updated Contact & Twitter widgets. **You must re-authorize your Twitter access after this update**.